 The school is a Non-Profit Organization registered with the State of Florida.
 All its income goes to pay for school expenses.
-To cover those expenses, a tuition of $20 per Saturday morning is charged ($16 for 2nd members of the same family and for college or graduate school students.
+To cover those expenses, a tuition of $12 per class hour is charged, $9 for 2nd members of the same family and for college or graduate school students.
 There are 2 hours of class each Saturday, with a break in between, so costs are usually $30 or $20 per student each Saturday.
 There is a one class discount if you pay by semester.
 No refund for classes missed when paying tuition by semester.
 Some scholarships and internships are available on request.